pnkfelix/rfcs/active/0000-allocator.md

 pointer data is not a reasonable operation and may just cause garbage to occur.

+## Semantics on out of memory

+Should the allocators return NULL?
+Fail?
+My inclination is to add another version of malloc that returns an `Option`, since most consumer types will not be prepared to deal with OOM and hence it will typically be overlooked and mishandled.

 # Footnotes

 **Note 1.** <a name=1> The current plan for DST is that values of